matplotlib/matplotlib/doc/users/explain/fonts.rst

 Core Fonts
 ~~~~~~~~~~

-In addition to the ability to embed fonts, as part of the `postscript
+In addition to the ability to embed fonts, as part of the `PostScript
 <https://en.wikipedia.org/wiki/PostScript_fonts#Core_Font_Set>`_ and `PDF
 specification
 <https://docs.oracle.com/cd/E96927_01/TSG/FAQ/What%20are%20the%2014%20base%20fonts%20distributed%20with%20Acroba.html>`_